markhallerman/avenor-privacy/README.md

 ## Contact

-If you have questions about this policy or need support, please contact:
+If you have questions about this policy or need support for Avenor Calendar, please contact:

 cliptiodev@gmail.com